Recent reports indicate that the Kings are the only team with genuine interest in signing free agent guard Russell Westbrook.

 Both of those guards have been the subject of trade rumors this summer.
 That’s in part due to the Kings’ interest in trading for Warriors restricted free agent Jonathan Kuminga.
-One recent report declared that the Kings are still trying hard to find a new home for Monk.
+One recent report declared that the Kings are still interested in finding a new home for Monk.
 A subsequent report stated that Sacramento isn’t actively engaged in any discussions about a Monk deal.

 Westbrook will be 37 in November but it’s still somewhat surprising that his market is so limited.
 He appeared in 75 regular season games with the Nuggets last season, including 36 starts, averaging 13.3 points.
 4.9 rebounds and 6.1 assists.
 He also appeared in 13 postseason games but struggled to make an impact.

 He could have guaranteed himself $3.47MM by exercising his player option but chose to test the market instead.
-Denver hasn’t shown any interest in a reunion, nor have his previous two teams, the Lakers and the Clippers.
+There have been no indications in recent weeks that Denver is showing interest in a reunion, and the same goes for his previous two teams, the Lakers and the Clippers.

 That brings us to today’s topic: Do you think the Kings will eventually sign free agent guard Russell Westbrook?
 If not, do you think he’ll find another landing spot and if so, what will be his likely destination?